25 Years Ago: Daytona 500 Ends In Tragedy With Death Of Dale Earnhardt

 YouTube / Scott Allen Brown's Mashup Museum, Getty Images / ISC Archives

-Tragically, Dale Earnhardt’s incredible career as a talented driver and beloved sports personality came to a devastating end during the final laps of the 2001 Daytona 500 – held on February 18th, 2001.
+Tragically, Dale Earnhardt’s incredible career as a talented driver and beloved sports personality came to a devastating end during the final laps of the 2001 Daytona 500, which was held on February 18th, 2001.

 Dale Earnhardt was a true racing legend and was regarded as one of the greatest drivers in NASCAR history.
 He was given several nicknames such as “Ironhead,” “The Intimidator,” and “The Man in Black.”

-During the final few laps of the race, three teammates all vying for the same prize and notched in the top three places.
+During the final few laps of the race, three teammates all vying for the same prize and were sitting pretty in the top three places.
 Michael Waltrip was poised to win with teammates Dale Sr. and Dale Jr. hot on his heels – which would have made for an incredible team victory.

-Now, 20 years later – the world of NASCAR and the safety measures taken to protect drivers, teammates, crewmen, and the spectators have made incredible leaps.
-A critical change in safety devices was implemented as a direct result of Dale Sr.’s fatal accident…and it likely has saved countless lives.
+Now, 25 years later – the world of NASCAR has made incredible leaps in the safety measures taken to protect drivers, teammates, crewmen, and the spectators.
+A critical change in safety devices was implemented as a direct result of Dale Sr.’s fatal accident, and it likely has saved countless lives.

 RELATED: DALE EARNHARDT’S FAMILY TREE: GET TO KNOW THE NASCAR LEGEND’S KIDS AND GRANDKIDS